kathyayani44/Data-Analysis-Using-Python/README.md

 - Explore the spread of COVID-19 across different regions
 - Identify trends in confirmed, recovered, and death cases
-- Visualize the data using Barcharts
+- Visualize the data using Barcharts ,Heatmap
 - Answer specific questions using data groupings and aggregations

 ---